cheevahagadog/nathan-cheever-blog/content/post/Shapes/2-order.md

 ### Order
 I have talked about the potential of thinking in shapes.
 Now I ask, what makes a shape?

+Let's consider the triangle.
+The triangle can only have three angles and three sides, though those angles and lengths may change, but it cannot simultaneously be a square or a circle.
+It cannot also be anything or nothing.
 I have defined a shape as a definite thing.
 It cannot violate the law of non-contradiction.
-To use a ready example of a shape, the triangle can only have three angles and three sides, though those angles and lengths may change, but it cannot simultaneously be a square or a circle.

 This constraint denotes an order.
 This order impels a thing to have boundaries, zones of being and non-being.
 Order is the starting point for all things.